 A study looking at a vaccination called TroVax in people with bowel cancer that has spread and cannot be removed with surgery (TaCTiCC)

-This study is looking at how a vaccine called TroVax affects the immune system in people who have bowel cancer that has spread to another part of the body (advanced bowel cancer).
+This study looked at how a vaccine called TroVax affects the immune system in people who have bowel cancer that has spread to another part of the body.

 More about this trial

 If you have cancer, your immune system tries to attack and kill the cancer cells.
 Treatments such as TroVax may help the immune system to do this.
 But other cells in your body can stop your immune system attacking the cancer cells.

 Researchers wanted to find out if a chemotherapy drug called cyclophosphamide can help get rid of cells that stop the immune system attacking cancer cells.

 The main aim of this study was to see if there is a difference in how well your immune system responds to bowel cancer (the

 - 8 didn’t have treatment as part of the study (group 1)

 - 9 had cyclophosphamide tablets for 2 weeks (group 2)